jasonadamyoung/rambleon-org/content/posts/2021-04-22-my-little-symphony.md

 Today is a month to the day that [I let Truman go](/2021/03/22/he-changed-mine/) and the grief for him still comes in waves.
 No last calls for the night, no nose pressed to the front door glass when I get home, no incessant nudges and impatient stares at dinner o'clock.
 No Truman.

-Winston, my other dog, Truman's rescue brother, came to stay with me for a few just three weeks ago.
+Winston, my other dog, Truman's rescue brother, came to stay with me for a few days just three weeks ago.
 He was so energetic, so alive, such a joy to have with me for a time.
 We walked all over the yard, did silly dances, baroooooed at each other at dinner time, we made plans to have doggy day-care days in the months ahead.

 ---